 She vanishes behind the suit again.
 More power tool mayhem.
 A bit later, she stops and says, “If the suit takes damage and the alloy starts its repairing process, it’s possible that the alloy will attempt to repair exposed implants.
 Even if you don’t need fixing.
 You could get fused to the armor.”

 She starts up the metal grinding before I can respond.
 On purpose, I’m sure.
 I wait her out.
 “Fused to the suit?”
-I ask when she finally stops.
+I ask when she stops.
 I rotate my shoulder.
 “But I’m good, right?”

 “I said exposed implants, Rick.
 You’ll be fine.
 Your running backs are going to get an upgrade that’ll make them near impossible to grapple.
 And one other thing that you’re better off not knowing about, which is coming in on the same shipment.”